OGStudio/openscenegraph-cross-platform-examples/01.EmbedResource/README.md

 Second, load the model.
 To load the model from `std::istream`, we:

-* find a reader that is capable of reading the model by providing extension of the original file
+* find a reader that is capable of reading the model (such a reader can be located by providing file extension)
 * let the reader create the node with the model

 Here's how the crucial part of the implementation looks like ([complete version][resources_node]):